ozgunakin/ozgunakin/README.md

 Welcome to my page!

-I'm Data Engineer who is passionate about Cloud and Big Data technologies, currently living in Turkey.
+<h1 align="center"> I'm Data Engineer who is passionate about Cloud and Big Data technologies, currently living in Turkey.</h1>